-13.3.9 HISTORY
+12.3.9 HISTORY

 The History QoS policy (along with the Resource Limits QoS policy) controls the size and behavior of the DataReader and DataWriter data caches.
 The data caches may be used to buffer written data on the DataWriter, and received data on the DataReader.
-The History QoS policy determines how CoreDX DDS will save data samples, and the number of samples that may be saved, for each Instance.
-The History QoS policy can provide some amount of buffering on both the publishing and subscribing sides.When combined with the Durability QoS policy on a DataWriter, this QoS policy will determine the amount of data history saved for late joining readers.
-On a DataReader, this policy will determine the number of samples available to return on a read() or take() operation.
+The History QoS policy determines the behavior of the data caches when they become full.
+The History QoS policy can provide some amount of buffering on both the publishing and subscribing sides.
+When combined with the Durability QoS policy on a DataWriter, this QoS policy may determine the amount of data history saved for late joining readers.
+On a DataReader, this policy may determine the number of samples available to return on a read() or take() operation.

-The possible values for the Historykind are KEEP ALL and KEEP LAST.
-When the History kind is configured to KEEP\LAST, CoreDX DDS may delete stored data samples to make room for newly written (or received) samples.
-When the History kind is configured to KEEP\LAST, CoreDX DDS will never 'bump'
+The possible values for the History kind are KEEP ALL and KEEP LAST.
+When the History kind is configured to KEEP\LAST, CoreDX DDS may delete older data samples if necessary to make room for newly written (or received) samples.
+When the History kind is configured to KEEP\LAST, CoreDX DDS will never 'bump' a stored data sample to make room for a newly written (or received) sample.
+Rather, the write() call will block or return an error (depending on how the DataWriter is configured).

-a stored data sample to make room for a newly written (or received)sample.When set to KEEP LAST, the application can define a depth (number of samples to keep).
+When set to KEEP LAST, the application can define a depth (number of samples per Insance to keep).
 [Depth is not used by CoreDX DDS when the History.kind is set to KEEP\ALL.]